 - Gray SL, Dublin S, Yu O, Walker R, Anderson M, Hubbard RA, Crane PK, Larson EB.
 Benzodiazepine use and risk of incident dementia or cognitive decline: prospective population based study.
 BMJ.
 2016 Feb 2;352:i90.
 PubMed.

 - Picton JD, Marino AB, Nealy KL.
 Benzodiazepine use and cognitive decline in the elderly.
 Am J Health Syst Pharm.
 2018 Jan 1;75(1):e6-e12.
 PubMed.

-- Calvo-Flores Guzmán B, Vinnakota C, Govindpani K, Waldvogel H, Faull RL, Kwakowsky A. The GABAergic System as a Therapeutic Target for Alzheimer's Disease.
+- Calvo-Flores Guzmán B, Vinnakota C, Govindpani K, Waldvogel HJ, Faull RL, Kwakowsky A. The GABAergic system as a therapeutic target for Alzheimer's disease.
 J Neurochem.
 2018 Apr 12; PubMed.

 - Kwakowsky A, Calvo-Flores Guzmán B, Pandya M, Turner C, Waldvogel HJ, Faull RL.
 GABAA receptor subunit expression changes in the human Alzheimer's disease hippocampus, subiculum, entorhinal cortex and superior temporal gyrus.
 J Neurochem.
 2018 Jun;145(5):374-392.
 PubMed.

 - Rissman RA, Mobley WC.
 Implications for treatment: GABAA receptors in aging, Down syndrome and Alzheimer's disease.
 J Neurochem.
 2011 May;117(4):613-22.
 PubMed.